ShikaSD/k2-playground/README.md

-# Repro for KT-63756
+# Repro for KT-63753

-To repro, run ./gradlew :app:testDebugUnitTest.
+To repro, run ./gradlew :app:assembleDebug.